-In the days before nursing homes became so highly regulated, many facilities used medications to chemically sedate their residents.
-Elders who were calm and slept a lot were easier to manage and required less attention from staff members.
-Therefore, many homes considered drugging patients to be both efficient and cost effective.
+In the days before nursing homes became so highly regulated, many facilities used medications to sedate patients.
+Elders who were cooperative and slept a lot were easier to manage and required less attention from staff members.
+Therefore, many nursing homes considered medicating patients to be both efficient and cost effective.
+While nursing home regulations have come a long way, the practice of misusing certain drugs as “chemical restraints” continues to tarnish the industry’s reputation and factor into families’ long-term care decisions.

-Over the past few decades, nursing homes came under more intense scrutiny regarding safety.
-Most states, along with the Centers for Medicare and Medicaid Services (CMS) put strict guidelines in place to govern hygiene practices, the use of restraints and, of course, administration of medications.
-While nursing home regulations have come a long way, the past practice of chemical sedation continues to tarnish the industry’s reputation and factor into families’ decisions regarding long-term care.
+Over the past few decades, nursing homes have been subjected to more intense scrutiny regarding safety and quality.
+Most states, along with the Centers for Medicare and Medicaid Services (CMS) have put strict guidelines in place to govern hygiene practices, the use of restraints and, of course, administration of medications.
+For example, the 1987 Nursing Home Reform Law protects residents’ rights, including the right to freedom from “physical or chemical restraints imposed for purposes of discipline or convenience and that are not required to treat the resident’s medical symptoms.”

-There are still many states where these rules aren’t strong enough or well enforced.
+There are still many states and regions where these rules aren’t strong enough or well enforced.
 Talk to any group of people with loved ones in nursing homes and you are bound to find a few who feel that too much medication is given.
 They may be right.
-However, my experience with these facilities was quite the opposite.
+However, my personal experience with these facilities was quite the opposite.

-A Caregiver’s Experience with Medications in Nursing Homes
+A Caregiver’s Experience With Medications in Nursing Homes

 Several of my elderly family members lived out their final years in a nursing home just two blocks from my house.
 Throughout the 15 years that I had loved ones in this facility, rarely did I ever have a medication complaint.
-Whenever there was a change, I was notified.
-The reason for the regimen change was discussed, and I was free to ask questions and make suggestions.
+Whenever there was a change, I was notified, the reason for the regimen change was discussed, and I was free to ask questions and make suggestions.

 When I did have a complaint, however, it was because it was too difficult to initiate a change.
-The same rules and regulations that ensure patient safety and freedom from sedation also create lots of red tape to cut through when a drug truly needs to be added.
+The same rules and regulations that ensure patient safety and freedom from sedation also create lots of red tape to cut through when a drug truly needs to be added to a resident’s regimen.
 My father had dementia and experienced severe panic attacks at times.
 Unfortunately, it was hard for the nursing home staff to get their hands on an “as needed” prescription for managing his anxiety because the prescribing physician didn’t let them keep enough of it on hand at the facility.
 Of course, Dad’s worst episodes usually happened on weekends when the doctor wasn’t available—Murphy’s Law in action.

-Dad didn’t take this medication regularly, so getting it on short notice was often a nightmare.
+My father didn’t take this medication regularly, so getting it on short notice was often a nightmare.
 Those weekends of Dad in hell and the staff and me railing against the system trying to get him this drug still live on in my brain.
 This was definitely a case where an excellent facility should have had more say over how much of a prescription needed to be kept on hand for the benefit of a resident.

 The flip side of my story comes from a friend of mine whose father was living in another nursing home in our town.
 This facility also had a very good reputation, but I’d heard a few more grumbles from families about overmedicating residents.
 My friend felt his dad was being given unnecessary antipsychotics, even though his father was living in a memory care unit where staff should have been able to handle his symptoms and dementia-related behaviors with non-pharmaceutical options.
-Eventually my friend moved his dad to a different facility in a neighboring town, and he and his family were happier with the care there.
+Eventually, my friend moved his dad to a different facility in a neighboring town, and he and his family were happier with the care there.

 Family members often suspect changes to a senior’s medication regimen when they notice changes in their behavior.
 This includes sleeping more, increased confusion or grogginess, and lethargy.
 These are concerning changes to get to the bottom of regardless of whether prescriptions are to blame.

-Lynn Harrelson, registered pharmacist and owner/president of Senior Pharmacy Solutions Medication Therapy Management Services based in Louisville, Kentucky, encourages family members to immediately address these changes with the appropriate staff.
+Lynn Harrelson, registered pharmacist and owner/president of Senior Pharmacy Solutions Medication Therapy Management Services based in Louisville, Ky., encourages family members to immediately address these changes with the appropriate staff.
 “Ask for the nursing station supervisor and inquire as to any changes in the senior’s status and medications in the last 24 to 48 hours,” Harrelson urges.
 “Accept explanations of these changes only if they are clearly documented in your loved one’s clinical record, aka their chart.”

-Regardless of whether you find these changes noted in the chart, it’s important to discuss your concerns with the director of nursing and your loved one’s physician.
+Regardless of whether you find these changes noted in the chart, it’s important to discuss any concerns with the director of nursing and your loved one’s physician.
 “Family caregivers should request that future changes in health status and medication be reported to you or others in your family as part of the senior’s overall plan of care,” says Harrelson.
 This includes the addition of new medications, even if they are given on an “as needed” basis.
 Harrelson also recommends that caregivers keep a log of these discussions and any new information they receive when speaking to the nursing staff.
 This log can be easily referenced at a later date.

-It’s important to understand that changes in medical status can also occur as a result of new ailments, like infections, or indicate the progression of an existing chronic condition, like dementia.
-Verifying the amount of fluid that is being consumed, the amount of food consumed, and any changes in mobility, distance walked, bathroom habits, digestive issues, falls, and possible physical interaction with another resident can be helpful in ruling out underlying causes.
+It’s important to understand that changes in medical status can also occur as a result of legitimate new ailments, like infections, or indicate the progression of an existing chronic condition, like dementia.
+Verifying the amount of fluid that is being consumed, the amount of food consumed, and any changes in mobility, distance walked, bathroom habits, digestive issues, falls, and possible physical interactions with another resident can be helpful in ruling out underlying causes.

 The Argument for Medicating Responsibly